bentoml/BentoML/README.md

-The `@artifacts` decorator here tells BentoML what artifacts are required for bundling this BentoService. `@env` allows specifying all the python or system dependencies, and `@api` adds entry point for accessing this model service.
-It will be translated into a REST endpoint when deploying as API server, or a CLI command when deploying as a CLI tool.
+The `@artifacts` decorator here tells BentoML what artifacts are required for bundling this BentoService. `@env` allows specifying all the python or system dependencies, and `@api` adds an entry point for accessing this BentoService, which will be translated into a REST endpoint when [deploying as API server](#serving-via-rest-api), or a CLI command when [running as a CLI tool](#use-as-cli-tool).

 Now you can save your trained model for prodcution use with this custom BentoService class: